Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Limiting procedure for GAF zeroes

 \section{Limiting procedure for GAF zeroes}

-In this section, we use the estimates for $\mathcal{F}_n$ to prove Theorem \ref{gaf-2} for a disk $\D$ centred at the origin.
-We know from Section \ref{general} that this is sufficient in order to obtain Theorems \ref{gaf-1} and \ref{gaf-2} in the general case.
-We will work in the framework of Section \ref{limcond}.
+In this section, we will work in the framework of Section \ref{limcond}.
 More specifically, we will show that the conditions for Theorem \ref{abs} are satisfied, which will give us the desired conclusion.
 We will introduce the definitions and check all the conditions here except the fact $\O(j)$ exhausts $\O^m$.
 This last criterion will be verified in the subsequent Proposition \ref{exhaust}.

 In terms of the notation used in Section \ref{limcond}, we have $X^n=\F_n$ and $X=\F$.

 \begin{proof} [\textbf{Proof of Theorem \ref{gaf-2} for a disk}] We will invoke Theorem \ref{abs}.
 We will define the relevant quantities (as in the statement of Theorem \ref{abs}) and verify that they satisfy the required conditions for that theorem to apply.